 Registration Procedures

 The Division of Rare and Manuscript Collections is open to the public—to students, faculty, visiting researchers and members of the community.
-First-time researchers should go to register & request items to set up a research account online.
+First-time researchers should go to register & request items to set up a research account online and to request an appointment.
 For a quick-start guide to registering and requesting please see our online guide.

 On your first visit, researchers should proceed to the reference desk on level 2B of the Carl A. Kroch Library to confirm their registration, present photo identification, and to be photographed for our records.
 Your registration will be valid for a year; after that, you will be prompted to renew it the next time you use the collections.